JSON Schema Draft 4 vs Draft 2019 in MongoDB: Operational Migration & Validation Tuning

 Validation Latency & Performance Tuning

-Schema validation introduces measurable CPU overhead, particularly with Draft 2019’s recursive descent evaluation.
+Schema validation introduces measurable CPU overhead, particularly with deeply nested combinators.
 Performance engineering requires targeted optimizations:

 • Keyword Pruning: Remove patternProperties and additionalProperties when strict field enumeration is possible via required + explicit properties.
 Draft 2019’s unevaluatedProperties is computationally heavier than Draft 4’s additionalProperties because it runs after all other applicators.